Tag Archives: Bird Identification

 Which of these species have you seen?
 Leave a comment below and thanks for reading!

 Swans are iconic birds known for their elegance and grace.
-But did you know there are only 7 difference species of swans in the world, and only 3 species that breed in North America?
+There are 7 difference species of swans in the world, and only 3 species that breed in North America.
+All three species can be found in Pennsylvania annually.
+Here is everything you need to know about these species.

 Trumpeter Swan